 How do you know if someone is attracted to you sexually?

-Of course, sexual attraction should be explicitly stated, and verbal consent should always be enunciated before anything is acted on.
+Of course, sexual attraction should be explicitly stated, and verbal consent during a potential sexual encounter should always be enunciated before anything is acted on.
 So, while physical indicators of body language might help, they should be considered more of a guide than a go-ahead.

 What are some types of body language?